 - Sales transactions

 2] Semi-Structured Data

-Semi-structured data consists of structured as well as unstructured data.
+Next in the list of the types of Big Data comes semi-structured data, which consists of structured as well as unstructured data.
 Semi-structured data appears to be structured in appearance, but it is not.
 Since most semi-structured data appears to be unstructured at first look, the distinction between unstructured and semi-structured data has always been blurred.
 Semi-structured data is information that is not in the standard database format as structured data, but has some properties that make it easier to process.